bikashkumars/aws-architect/networking/readme.md

 2. VPC Peering
 3. VPC are restricted to use in 1 Region (multiple AZs)
 4. VPC comes with default Roting table and we can create our custom Routing table
+5. Network Access Control List ( NACL) is used to control traffic at subnet level
+6. VPC comes with default NACL, which allows inbound and outbound traffic bydefault.

 ![VPC](images/vpc.JPG)